cdot/SVGcut/README.md

 the units you are most comfortable in.

 All CNC machines have a coordinate system where X increases to the right, Y away from the operator, and Z increases upwards.
-SVG cut shows you where the machine 0.0 is relative to your work using an axes cursor - green for Y, and red for X, same as Candle.
+SVGcut shows you where the machine 0.0 is relative to your work using an axes cursor - green for Y, and red for X, same as Candle.